sblauth/cashocs/docs/source/demos/optimal_control/doc_config.rst

 Section Output
 --------------

-This section determines the behavior of CASHOCS regarding output, both in the terminal and w.r.t. output files.
+This section determines the behavior of cashocs regarding output, both in the terminal and w.r.t. output files.
 The first line of this section reads ::

     verbose = True